Nintendult/SiriusXM/README.md

 #### Start the server in ripping mode
 `python sxm.py -u myuser -p mypassword -c channel -r`

-Use the configuration json (`config.json`) to specify bitrate, programs to record and tagging details.
 Shows are dumped locally using the short title of the show which was recorded (i.e. `20180704180000-My_Program.mp3`)

 Tagging occurs once the ffmpeg stream has been closed.